Benefits of the MAP Test

-Many schools are now using MAP (Measures of Academic Progress) to help inform instruction and measure student growth, but why use this tool, and how effective is it?
+Many schools are now using MAP (Measures of Academic Progress) to help inform instruction and measure student growth, but why use the the MAP test, and how effective is it?

 Forty Years of Research